 Your environment controls your eating

 Your environment has a huge impact on what your are eating.
-If you put yourself into an environment where unhealthy food is readily available and encouraged, you will eat it.
+If you put yourself into an environment where unhealthy food is readily available and encouraged, you’ll most likely eat it.

-Unless you change your environment, you will fail at eating healthy.
+In order to succeed at healthy eating, you need to change your environment.
 You need to change what is around you, or you will continue to eat the same food that you have always eaten.

 How can you do this?